Typhoon Club (film): Plot

+Rie returns to town the next day and finds Akira, who tells her the school is closed.
+They walk together towards the school building across the flooded campus.

 Production

 Yuka Ohnishi said she actually wore skin-colored underwear in the scene where students are dancing naked in the middle of a typhoon.

 Release

 The world premiere of a 4K restoration took place at Japan Society on April 27, 2023.